 Avoid collecting too much data

 Only absolutely necessary data should be collected.
 Companies may not need the Social Security numbers of their customers; customer login usernames and passwords may only be necessary.
-That’s why companies should consider deleting any personal information that is not needed to protect customer data privacy best.
+That’s why companies should consider deleting personal information that is not needed to best protect customer data privacy.

 Prevent internal threats